SafeFlowMatcher: Safe and Fast Planning using Flow Matching with Control Barrier Functions

 Then, $\mathbb{E}[\tauvect_1 \mid \tauvect_t^c] = \tauvect_1^\star + O(1-t)$. \end{lemma}

-\eqn{corr_path_with_noise} is a natural assumption under optimal transport, since OT path approaches $\tauvect_1$ as $t \to 1$.
-Lemma~\ref{lem:posterior-contraction} ensures expectation of posterior contract towards target.
-The next lemma implies that VTFD can reduce the prediction error.
+We empirically verify the validity of the symmetric zero-mean assumption on the prediction error~$\varepsilon$ in Appendix~\ref{appendix:prediction-error}. \eqn{corr_path_with_noise} is a natural result under optimal transport, since OT path approaches $\tauvect_1$ as $t \to 1$.
+Lemma~\ref{lem:posterior-contraction} ensures that the posterior expectation contracts toward the target.

 \begin{lemma} Under the assumptions of Lemma~\ref{lem:posterior-contraction}, let $\mathbf{e}_t \triangleq \tauvect_t^c - \tauvect_1^\star$.
 If the flow dynamics follow the vanishing time-scaled flow dynamics~\eqn{vtfd}, then as $t\to1$,